huynguy-db/arcion-docs/content/docs/references/troubleshooting.md

 ### Examples

-In this section, you'll go through two examples of troubleshooting an issue where using the `trace.log` file, you'll define the issue and decide on a solution.
+In this section, you'll go through two examples of troubleshooting.
+You'll use the `trace.log` file to define the issue and then decide on a solution.

 ### First example